-On 24 June 2014, based on a proposal from the Appointments and Remuneration Committee, the Board of Directors resolved to settle, having met 93.20% of the targets set, the 2011-2013 Strategic Bonus, approved at the General Shareholders' Meeting of 27 May 2011 and regulated by the 2011-2013 Strategic Bonus Regulations which were also approved by the Board of Directors.
-Accordingly, the second of the three annual settlements were made in 2015.
-The Chairman and the CEO received 536,359 IBERDROLA shares while the Chief Operating Officer received 90,640 shares.
+On 24 June 2014, based on a proposal from the former Appointments and Remuneration Committee, the Board of Directors resolved to settle, having met 93.20% of the targets set, the 2011-2013 Strategic Bonus, approved at the General Shareholders' Meeting of 27 May 2011 and regulated by the 2011-2013 Strategic Bonus Regulations which were also approved by the Board of Directors.
+Accordingly, the third and final settlement was made in 2016.
+The Chairman and CEO received 536,359 IBERDROLA shares while the former Chief Operating Officer received 90,640 shares.